Gogsii/robot-fetch-coffee/README.md

 A simple one page site I made to play around with JavaScript's targeting features.

-Visit the URL to the right to see it in action:
-<a href="gogsii.github.io">Gogsi's Coffee Fetching Robot</a>

 **Here are some of the features this very basic page contains**

 **img selecting**